grpc/proposal/A17-client-side-health-checking.md

 Note that because the health-checking service requires a service name, the client will need to be configured with a service name to use.
-However, by default, it can use the empty string, which would mean that the health of all services on a given host/port would be controlled with a single switch.
+However, by convention, it can use the empty string, which would mean that the health of all services on a given host/port would be controlled with a single switch.
 Semantically, the empty string is used to represent the overall health of the server, as opposed to the health of any individual